benzata/benzata/README.md

 - 👋 Hi, I’m @benzata
 - 👀 I’m interested in software development since I was a kid,
-- 🌱 I’m currently learning anything I can spend time for,
+- 🌱 I’m currently learning anything I can,
 - 💞️ I’m looking to collaborate on any interesting projects (building my own mobile app),
 - 📫 How to reach me - just send me a message.